josephj1o4e1/kafka-project-coinbase/README.md

 It should look something like this:
 <img width="791" alt="terminal_view_streaming" src="https://github.com/josephj1o4e1/kafka-project-coinbase/assets/13396370/cdb76be8-fdd8-464c-8d63-750457eb43dd">

 2. BigQuery table Partitioning and Clustering.
 	Have a look at bigquery_partition.sql and run the sql query in your BigQuery project to partition and cluster the table.
+	Change `TABLE_NAME` and `TABLE_NAME_PARTITIONED_CLUSTERED` to your desired table name.
-	Partitioned by time-hour, and clustered by product_id.
+	Partitioned by time (hour), and clustered by product_id.
+	After partitioning and clustering the original table, you can compare the performance improvement like this:
 	```
-	Performance after Partitioning and Clustering:
+	-- Performance before Partitioning and Clustering:
 	-- process 22.13MB
 	SELECT * FROM <TABLE_NAME>
 	where PRODUCT_ID='BTC-EUR' and time between '2024-04-13T07:00:00' and '2024-04-13T9:00:00'
 	limit 1000
 	;
+	-- Performance after Partitioning and Clustering:
 	-- process 2.35MB
 	SELECT * FROM <TABLE_NAME_PARTITIONED_CLUSTERED>
 	where PRODUCT_ID='BTC-EUR' and time between '2024-04-13T07:00:00' and '2024-04-13T9:00:00'